PythonCharmers/python-future/README.rst

             return u'Unicode string: \u5b54\u5b50'
     a = MyClass()

-    # These lines then both print the Chinese characters for Confucius:
+    # This then prints the Chinese characters for Confucius:
     print(a)